jrief/django-angular/docs/manage-urls.rst

 .. deprecated::
    There is a proper way to provide reverse URLs for AngularJS, see the :ref:`updated docs <reverse-urls>`.

-You may have noticed, that AngularJS controllers sometimes need a URL pointing to a Django view of your application.
-Do not enter into temptation to hard code such a URL into the client side controller code.
-Nor enter into temptation to create Javascript dynamically using a template engine.
-There is a clean and simple solution to solve this problem.
+You may have noticed, that AngularJS controllers sometimes need a URL pointing onto a View of your Django application.
+Don't come into temptation to hard code such a URL in the client's controller code.
+Nor come into temptation to create Javascript dynamically using a template engine.
+There is a portable and simple solution to this problem.

 It is good practice to add configuration directives to applications as constants to the `AngularJS module definition`_.
-This can safely be done in the template code rendered by Django, where it belongs!
+This can be done safely in the template code rendered by Django.
+And that's the only place where it belongs to!

 It is assumed that your AngularJS application has already been initialized with something similar to: